The most stridently asserted opinions will disappear down the memory hole.

 Remember all the hydroxychloroquine (HCQ) truthers from a few months ago?
 The ones who no longer exist, or seem to exist?
 The ones who had all the answers six months ago?

-I know, I barely remember them either.
+I know, I barely remember them either, and probably none of the people who were confidently pitching it do.
 But I wonder and you should too, “What are they stridently asserting today?”
 Should we believe it?
 Why?

 What should we take from this episode?
 I haven’t seen any of the voices who were confidently and wrongly asserting that HCQ or this thing or that thing (vitamin c! no, d!) is a magic bullet, talk about how they were wrong, why they were wrong, and most importantly what will change in the future.